momentum-assignments/django--photo-gallery/project.md

     - **Idea**: Consider social login via [django-allauth](https://www.intenct.nl/projects/django-allauth/)
 - Users can create photo galleries
     - These galleries have a title and photos within them
+    - These galleries have a default photo -- the photo shown when looking at galleries
     - **Idea**: Make public and private galleries
     - **Idea**: Can galleries be shared so that multiple users can add photos to them?
 - Users can upload photos